felixwongong/cactus/README.md

 | --- | --- |

 ## ![Recommendations](https://img.shields.io/badge/Our_Recommendations-grey.svg?style=for-the-badge)
-We provide a colleaction of recommended models on our [HuggingFace Page](https://huggingface.co/Cactus-Compute?sort_models=alphabetical#models)
+We provide a collection of recommended models on our [HuggingFace Page](https://huggingface.co/Cactus-Compute?sort_models=alphabetical#models)